Air Conditioner (AC) For Babies: Is It Safe, Tips And Alternatives

 1. Maintain the optimal temperature

-Try to maintain the optimal room temperature and not make the room too cold as it might lead to hypothermia in babies.
+Try to maintain the optimal room temperature, and do not make the room too cold as it might lead to hypothermia in babies.
+Make it a habit to regularly check the temperature settings of the AC and readjust it to remain within the recommended range.

 2. Position air vents away from the crib